{{ summaryHeading }}

 FAQ:

-What does Auto panel orientation do?
+What does Auto panel orientation choose?

-Is annual kWh the same as a solar proposal?
+Does annual production replace a solar proposal?

-Why does target size say Short?
+Why does Target size say Short?

 Glossary: